play-with-docker/play-with-kubernetes.github.io/_posts/2018-04-04-kubernetes-workshop.markdown

 ### Setup

-* In the first terminal, set an environment variable for your Docker Hub user name.
-It can be the same user name that you used to log in to the terminals on this site.
+* In the first terminal, set an environment variable for your [Docker Hub](https://hub.docker.com) user name.
+It can be the same [Docker Hub](https://hub.docker.com) user name that you used to log in to the terminals on this site.

   ```
   export USERNAME=YourUserName